greg-raven/Uncommon-Sense/_posts/2011-09-15-the-welfare-of-the-people-in-particular-has-always.md

 ---
-title: 'The alibi of tyrants'
+title: "The alibi of tyrants"
 layout: post
 categories:
 - collectivization